 My mantel and fireplace area is typically the very first place that I decorate for Christmas every year.
-I always try to do something different each time and the decorations this year include a couple of changes that I’ve made to the family room.
+I always try to do something different each time and the Christmas decor this year included a couple of changes that I’ve made to the family room.

 If you’ve been watching my Instagram Stories, then you know that I’ve been trying for a while to talk my husband into getting rid of his less-than-stellar quality, poofy, brown leather recliner.
 He finally agreed that his leather love had served its purpose and needed to be replaced – here’s a first look at the new chair!

-I’m planning to do a little updating in our family room after the holidays and will post more about the chair then.
+I’m planning to do a little updating in our family room after the holidays and will post more about the neutral armchair then.
 But, for now, let’s just say that I’m soooo glad that the big, brown blob is gone! 😀

 Part of the updates that I’m making to our family room are on my mantel and fireplace.
 The large wood and metal arched piece that was flanked by a pair of shutters above my fireplace has been replaced with a beautiful birch tree canvas print and two pairs of tall, black candlesticks.
 The ceiling in our family room is vaulted, so my fireplace always looks best with tall decorations on it.